The Placement Process – Effective Presentation

 Many of the talking points listed above are about the job seeker’s preferences, abilities, and expectations.
 Unless informed otherwise, job seekers should assume the prospective employer is not knowledgeable regarding the candidate’s technical abilities and credentials.
 Job seekers should be prepared to discuss technical issues.
 Above all, job seekers should be good listeners.
 The prospective employer will provide background information, expectations, job performance measures, and compensation associated with the vacant position.

 Criminal and incarceration history should not be an issue but, at some point, needs to be addressed.
-Many EWDJT programs work with ex-offender populations and are extremely successful placing graduates in good jobs.
+Many JT programs work with ex-offender populations and are extremely successful placing graduates in good jobs.
 Program staff must be sensitive to employer attitudes and company re-entry policies.
 The challenge is to place graduates where they will be respected and appreciated.